return42/sphkerneldoc/linux_src_doc/include/media/vsp1_h.rst

     plane pixel format (V4L2 4CC)

 pitch
-    line pitch in bytes, for all planes
+    line pitch in bytes for the first plane

 mem
     DMA memory address for each plane of the frame buffer